ArtHitParade

 Joseph Brant by Gilbert Stuart 1786 oil on canvas

-1787 First Flights of the Eagle
+1787 Archetype of the US Constitution

 Brasher's Lima-type and New York-type doubloons were not documented in period, which confirms how limited their use was.
 The gold alloy had undoubtedly been recovered by the melting of some jewelry.
-Brasher assayer's punch EB gave these coins an authorization for circulation and they are considered regular by numismatists.

 A half doubloon is kept at the Smithsonian.
 It was made with the same dies and a thinner planchet.
 Unlike the doubloons of the same year but in accordance with the two known Lima style doubloons, some trimming was required to adjust the weight.
 This half doubloon was perhaps an intermediate version for testing the dies.